dianachenyu/data-512-a6/README.md

 * Question 2: What are the top factors affecting users' decision to continue using the service or not?

 ## Hypothesis
-* Hypothesis 1: we can use past user behaviors to predict future user churn decision on cell phone plan usage.
+* Hypothesis 1: we can use past usage varaibles like total_day_minutes, total_day_calls, total_day_charge, total_eve_minutes etc. to predict future user churn decision on cell phone plan usage.
 * Hypothesis 2: users with similar characteristics (e.g. gender, age, location) will have similar behaviors when using the service.
-So that we can use data from some users to predict other the behavior of similar users.
+So that we can use data from some users to predict the behavior of similar users.

 ## Data Source and Data License
 Data is from [UIC machine learning repository](https://archive.ics.uci.edu/ml/datasets.html).